stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 ### Namespaces

-At times we want to define several functions or data types with the same name in a single module.
+At times, we want to define several functions or data types with the same name in a single module.
 Idris does not allow this, because every name must be unique in its *namespace*, and the namespace of a module is just the fully qualified module name.